-Chicago Cubs owners submit Chelsea bid
+Multiple bids submitted for Chelsea

 Who are the potential bidders for Chelsea?

-- A consortium led by ex-Liverpool chairman Sir Martin Broughton, and joined by London 2012 chief Lord Coe
+- A consortium led by ex-Liverpool chairman Sir Martin Broughton, and joined by London 2012 chief Lord Coe.

-- The Ricketts family, who own Major League Baseball team the Chicago Cubs, are leading a bid from a group of investors
+- The Ricketts family, who own Major League Baseball team the Chicago Cubs, are leading a bid from a group of investors.

 - Swiss billionaire Hansjorg Wyss and US businessman Todd Boehly have formed part of a consortium to try to take over Chelsea.
-Now joined by American PR executive Barbara Charone, British businessman Jonathan Goldstein and British journalist Daniel Finkelstein
+Now joined by American PR executive Barbara Charone, British businessman Jonathan Goldstein and British journalist Daniel Finkelstein.

-- London-based investment firm Aethel Partners, headed by Portuguese entrepreneur Ricardo Silva
+- London-based investment firm Aethel Partners, headed by Portuguese entrepreneur Ricardo Silva.

 - British multi-millionaire businessman Nick Candy, supported by former Chelsea striker Gianluca Vialli, who co-owns Tifosy, a mergers and acquisitions company for the football sector and joined by Hana Financial Group and C&P Sports Group.